Comprehensively Understanding Marble Etching

 Shallow Etches: The Only Instances Where DIY Kits May Help

 Marble etch removal kits are intended to tackle shallow etching marks that are barely discernible in natural light and have not altered the stone's texture.
-If the dull spot vanishes when the surface is wet, that is a promising indication that it is minor enough for a polishing compound to make a difference.
+If the dull spot disappears when the surface is wet, it is a promising sign that it is minor enough for a polishing compound to make a difference.
 In such scenarios, gentle buffing with the powder can restore some shine, although the finish may not perfectly match the surrounding area.

 Deep Etches and Surface Damage: The Limits of DIY Solutions